carvel-dev/carvel/site/content/kapp/docs/latest/diff.md

 data:
   foo: bar
 ```
-After deploying the resource, this is what will get stored on the cluster. `kapp` added the annotation `kapp.k14s.io/original` in the resource `metadata.annotations` section.
-And annotation's value is the resource copy itself.
+After deploying the resource, `kapp` added the annotation `kapp.k14s.io/original` with the content of the resource that was given to `kapp`:

 ```bash
 apiVersion: v1
 kind: ConfigMap